datamove/autolab-oneclick/README.md

 ## Customization

+### Autolab

-* edit cover/autolab.rack to set your admin_email
+* edit `cover/autolab.rack` to set your admin_email
-* edit cover/autolab.rack to set custom pre-created course name
+* edit `cover/autolab.rack` to set custom pre-created course name
-* edit cover/create_ods_user.rb to set a course name to automatically subscribe a newly signed in user.
+* edit `cover/create_ods_user.rb` to set a course name to automatically subscribe a newly signed in user.
+* edit `cover/new.html.erb` to customize login page.

 Once your images are built and the containers are up, login to the local_web_1 container:

 `docker exec -it local_web_1 bash`

 Find devise.rb and put there your github app id and secret.
 If you can suggest a better way, please do.
 I could not make .env working here.

+### Grading images

+Go to live tango container:

+`docker exec -it local_web_1 bash`

+and then pull your image,  i.e.:

+`docker pull datamove/cmudlimage:torch100`

+Then you need to retag the image, since Tango doesn't like / in the image:

+`docker tag datamove/cmudlimage:torch100 cmudlimage_torch100`

+`cmudlimage_torch100` is what you use in Autograder section of your assignment settings.

 ## Debugging